• Skip to primary navigation

 I’ve seen suggestions to use fabric scraps, socks, t-shirts, and any other fabric that will get unwrapped but not thrown away (like saran wrap).

-These challenge cards are what really makes this game fun!
+These coal cards are what really makes this game fun!
 It’s fun anyway but the coal cards really elevate the level of fun!
+And if you don’t want a Christmas coal version, there are universally themed challenge cards too!

 Enter your first name and email address in the form below to get the PDF.
-I made the coal cards kind of big because when we used the smaller ones (seen in the photos), they got lost when people were unwrapping.
+I made the coal cards kind of big because when we used the smaller ones (seen in the photos), they got lost when people were unwrapping last year.

 Now they are about twice the size of the original ones and don’t get lost when you unwrap them!